Hermotimos/Database/README.md

 Functions using methods of MySQL database class to query it and insert new evaluations according to user's input.
 ### start.py
 Main module.

+## Status
+TODO: add option to query (not only print) all tables of the database together (JOIN).
+TODO: include XML and JSON data types in SQL schema.
+TODO: implement XPath and JSONPath expressions in SQL queries and inserts.
+TODO: develop reusable MySQLDatabase class.

 ## Sources and inspirations
 * https://www.flynerd.pl/2017/05/python-4-typy-i-zmienne.html